Grande Loge de France: Principles of Freemasonry

 As such, the Grande Loge de France operates in the respect of fundamental Principles of traditional Freemasonry and refers constantly to the motto Ordo Ab Chao of the Ancient and Accepted Scottish Rite.

 Governance

 The Grande Loge de France is governed by a Federal Counsel of 33 members elected by the Representative of each of the 930 Lodges during the annual Convent (General Assembly).
 The duration of the charge is 3 years.
 The Federal Counsel is presided by the Grand Master also elected by the Convent for the same duration of mandate.

-Since June 2018, the Grand Master of Grande Loge de France is Pierre-Marie Adam.
+The Grande Loge de France is defined by its Constitution and General Bylaws which apply to all members of the Grand Lodge (Obédience maçonnique).